ewolden/BITools/README.md

 ## Configuring the checks
 The file defaultconfig.json contains definitions of severity levels, which checks to run and rules for naming conventions.
-We recommend that you copy this to a new file, and modifies the copy to per your requirements.
-OBS!
+We recommend that you copy this to a new file, and modifies the copy per your requirements.
+NB!
 You will need to set up the path to your config file as a second parameter in the yaml definiton.
-This can be done by adding the path as part of the arguments in the yaml definition, like this:
+This can be done by adding your config files path as part of the arguments in the yaml definition, like this:
 ```
 # Run Best Practice checks
 - task: PowerShell@2